-Shopping for a home loan is a big decision, and it's worth it to find a Loan Officer you can trust.
-This is a big decision, and you deserve a great home loan experience every step of the way.
+Shopping for a home loan is a big decision, and it's worth it to find a loan officer you can trust.
+You deserve a great home loan experience every step of the way.

 We put together a list of questions you might want to ask during that first call.

 1. Which type of mortgage is best for me?

 There are many types of mortgage loans for a wide variety of homes.
 With just a little info about your finances and your goals for homeownership, a good loan officer should be able to rattle off a handful of programs that may be a good fit for your financial profile.

 2. How much down payment will I need?

 Some loans still require 20% down, but government-backed loan programs such as VA loans or USDA loans don’t typically require a down payment at all.
 FHA loans usually require at least 3.5% down, and some conventional loans may require only 3% or less.
 Top loan officers will be very familiar with the options and should be able to answer your down payment questions then and there.

 3. What credit do I need to qualify?

 Lenders use a special kind of credit score called FICO to check creditworthiness for home loans.
 Minimum scores vary depending on the kind of loan you’re going for—your loan officer should know offhand what these rules are.
 Be aware that better scores likely mean more options and better interest rates, but that some loans may only require scores of 580+.